ToadsworthLP/MCPEModmaker/README.md

 # MCPEModmaker
 Source Code of my Minecraft: Pocket Edition Mod Maker
 -----------------------------------------------------
-This software was made in Visual Studio 2015 and coded in Basic.
+This software was made Visual Basic.
+I recommend Visual Studio for VB programming.
 -----------------------------------------------------
 + You are ALLOWED to:
 View and download the source code in form of this Visual Basic project (obviously),